Our work is to

 Executive Director

 Stephanie (she/her) originally hails from near Portland, Oregon and now makes her home near Portland, Maine.
 After undergraduate studies at Santa Clara University, Stephanie spent a formative year as a Jesuit Volunteer in post-Katrina New Orleans.
 She holds a PhD in Theological Ethics from Boston College, where her interdisciplinary research focused on the ties between Christian theology and trauma.
-Her research can be found in the Journal of the Society of Christian Ethics and Political Theology, and her first book, Enfleshed Counter-Memory: A Christian Social Ethic of Trauma.
+Her research can be found in the Journal of the Society of Christian Ethics and Political Theology, and her first book, Enfleshed Counter-Memory: A Christian Social Ethic of Trauma, and her first edited volume Witnessing the Wounds: Catholic Theology, Trauma, and Social Healing.
 Stephanie's interest in such work has its roots in her "other" career as a social worker, wherein she has practiced diverse service delivery, grant writing, and non-profit management for over a decade.
 She lives in Biddeford, Maine, with her husband, Pete, and rescue dog, EmmyLou, where you can most often find her in nature: canoe camping in summer, leaf-peeping in fall, and bombing down the slopes in winter.

 Interreligious Leadership Coordinators